basho/basho_docs/content/riak/ts/1.3.0/add-ons/spark-riak-connector/quick-start.md

 ## Python

-In this quick start guide we will run  through some examples usages of the Spark-Riak connector using the Spark Python REPL, pyspark.
-Please note that Python currently only works with TS tables in Riak TS.
-We currently do not support Python with KV buckets in Riak KV or Riak TS.
+In this quick start guide we will run  through some examples usages of the Spark-Riak connector using the Spark Python REPL, `pyspark`.

-Start pyspark with:
+Start `pyspark` with:

 ```
 /path/to/bin/pyspark \